1. Server stalked

 Right from the valet.
 I was in total shock as this had never happened to me before and it was a broken-down 2004 Nissan!

 The manager and head valet were falling over themselves apologizing.
 We got a free meal and they offered to pay for a cab.
-My husband goes inside to fill out some paperwork and I'm sitting outside in shock.
+My husband went inside to fill out some paperwork and I sat outside in shock.

-The cop pulls back up and said, "We got 'em!"
-We got to ride in the back of a cop car to pick up mine in the middle of the 'hood.
-Felt like the movie Date Night for a while.
+The cop pulled back up and said, "We got 'em!"
+We got to ride in the back of a cop car to pick up my Nissan in the middle of the 'hood’.
+We felt like we were in the movie Date Night for a while.

 At least we got a free meal and a good story out of it.